Hierarchical Mixture of Finite Mixtures: Properties of the HMFM model and fitting details

-The second algorithm is a marginal sampler that simplifies the computation by integrating out the mixture parameters while providing inference on the sole clustering structure.
+The second algorithm is a marginal sampler that simplifies the computation by integrating the mixture parameters while providing inference on the sole clustering structure.
 The algorithm is derived from the predictive distributions detailed in \Cref{subsection:CRFP}, and the full conditional distribution of $\bmU_n$, which is obtained as a byproduct of \Cref{thm:posterior}, see \Cref{app:full_U}.
 A detailed description of the marginal algorithm is given in \Cref{app:MCMC_marginal}.

 In \Cref{app:simstudy} we present an extensive simulation study comparing the HMFM in Equation \eqref{eqn:HMFM_definition} with the HDP \citep{teh2006hierarchical} mixture model as well as with the MFM model, that is assumed independently for each group and fitted using the algorithm by \citet{argiento2022annals}.
 Regarding the HMFM, we investigate the performance of both the conditional (HMFM-cond) and the marginal (HMFM-marg) sampler.
-In summary, the simulation study consists of three experiments: the first one clearly shows the advantage of the joint modeling approach against independent, group-specific, analyses.
+In summary, the simulation study consists of three experiments: the first one clearly shows the advantage of the joint modelling approach against independent, group-specific analyses.
 The second experiment is an illustrative example that highlights the limitations of the HDP in situations where borrowing information from other groups can lead to misleading conclusions.
 Rather, this issue is mitigated by the HMFM that borrows less information across the groups relative to the HDP.
 The third experiment generates data from $d=15$ groups and further evidences how the HMFM outperforms the HDP.
 The results are given in \Cref{app:simstudy}.

-Finally, we show that our model outperforms the HDP in terms of computational efficiency, see \Cref{fig:intro_comp_times}.
-Indeed, the HDP scales quadratically with the number of observations, limiting, eventually, its feasibility in practice.
-Rather, the HMFM offers comparable results at a reduced computational burden.
-The results of the comparison on computational times are deferred to \Cref{app:computational_time}.
+Finally, we show that our model outperforms the HDP in terms of computational efficiency.
+Indeed, given a fixed number of clusters and groups, a single iteration of the direct allocation scheme for the HDP takes $O(n^2)$ time, limiting, eventually, its feasibility in practice.
+In contrast, the HMFM offers comparable results at a reduced computational burden as it achieves linear scaling, taking $O(n(M+K))$ and $O(n(K+1))$ time for one iteration of the conditional and marginal sampler, respectively.
+A theoretical derivation of the computational times and their empirical validation are deferred to \Cref{app:MCMC} and \Cref{app:computational_time}, respectively.
+The R code implementing both MCMCM algorithms is available at \url{https://anonymous.4open.science/r/GDFMM-F23C/README.md}, along with the simulation study.